spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/site-installation/cluster-deployment.md

 9. The node configuration page is where you can specify what Edge hosts make up the host cluster.
 Assign Edge hosts to the **master-pool** and the **worker-pool**.
 When you have completed configuring the node pools, click on **Next**.

 10. (Optional) When you assign Edge hosts to node pools, you can optionally specify a static IP address for each Edge host.
-If you want to specify a static IP, toggle on static IP and provide the following information:
+If you want to specify a static IP, toggle on **Static IP** and provide the following information:

     -  IP address for the Edge host
     -  IP address for the default gateway
     -  Subnet mask of your network
     -  IP address of your DNS server

-    After your create the cluster, you will not be able to change the IP address of your existing Edge hosts unless you remove and re-add them back to the cluster.
+    If certain network information is already available, the corresponding fields will be pre-populated.
+After you create the cluster, you will not be able to change the IP address of your existing Edge hosts unless you remove and re-add them back to the cluster.

 11. The Settings page is where you can configure a patching schedule, security scans, backup settings, and set up Role-Based Access Control (RBAC).
 Review the settings and make changes if needed.
 Click on **Validate**.